4th Marine Division: Operation Enduring Freedom

-Global War on Terror
+Chattanooga shootings

 On July 16, 2015, four Marines with Mike Battery's Inspector-Instructor staff were killed by a gunman who was embarking on a shooting spree targeting military installations.
 In addition, a sailor died from his wounds two days later.

 Some of the 3/14 Marines killed in action were reportedly killed while returning fire at the gunman, providing cover for a larger group of potential victims who were escaping over a fence.